 PART 2: TECHNICAL REHEARSAL

 In the tech rehearsal you will see professional singers, musicians, and technical experts in action as the cast, choreographer, stage director, and staff work together to find the best way to tell the story and share the experience with the audience.
 During your visit, you will also meet the director and the cast members for a Q&A session.

 PART 3: FINAL DRESS REHEARSAL

-You are invited to attend and experience the final dress rehearsal, when the creative efforts of the cast, musicians, director, and staff all come together in a complete performance of the musical just before its official opening.
+You are invited to attend and experience a dress rehearsal, when the creative efforts of the cast, musicians, director, and staff all come together in a complete performance of the musical before its official opening.

 A native of Trinidad, West Indies, Gail Blache-Gill prepares musicals for the Kidz 2 Camp, a summer camp in Jersey City with a concentration on music instruction and performance.
 She directed and performed in musicals while an instructor at BYU-Hawaii.